codeccoop/posts-bridge/README.md

 ## Getting started

+See [install](#install) section to learn how to install the plugin.
 Once installed and activated, go to `Settings > Posts Bridge` to manage plugin settings.
 The page has three main sections:

 1. General
    - **Synchronization**: Trigger manual content synchronizations.